 Accurate.
 On Time.
 Experienced.

 My name is Zachary R. Townsend.
 I go by "Zach."
 I am a freelance French to English translator of seventeen books (twelve cookbooks) and counting.
 I am also a proofreader, recipe tester, and ingredient conversion expert.
 In short, I'm all about the nitty-gritty of your manuscript—and I love it!
 I help food editors perfect their manuscripts and gain peace of mind by meeting their goals.

 I love books, the arts, language, and food.
 I am also a professional baker and chocolatier, teaching others about the amazing world of chocolate, and this practical experience offers unique expertise for your manuscripts.

 Expertise in Language

 My knack for language developed early.
 My formal education included an undergraduate minor in French, an international MBA with an emphasis in French language and culture, and enrollment in an École Supérieur de Commerce in Paris.
 After my formal education was complete, I worked in France for a Fortune 500 company.
 Language constantly evolves, so as a language professional I study it constantly.
 I obtained the D.E.L.F.
 (2nd Degré) certification in French in 2003.
-For my clients, I follow The Chicago Manual of Style or The AP Stylebook in conjunction with their in-house style guides.
+For my clients, I follow The Chicago Manual of Style in conjunction with their in-house style guides.

 Expertise in Food + Drink/Cookbooks/Wine